GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/string_builder.rst

 .. index::
     single: String Builder

-Instead of formatting strings with variant arguments count function (like printf), daScript provides String builder functionality out-of-the-box.
+Instead of formatting strings with variant arguments count function (like printf), Daslang provides String builder functionality out-of-the-box.
 It is both more readable, more compact and more robust than printf-like syntax.
-All strings in daScript can be either string literals, or *built strings*.
+All strings in Daslang can be either string literals, or *built strings*.
 Both are written with "", but string builder strings also contain any expression in curly brackets '{}'::

     let str1 = "String Literal"